-Once you've got your photos up, all that's left to do is play around with the design and personalize it to fit your unique style and point of view.
-Once it looks perfect, you're ready to publish your online portfolio and start applying to college and university!
+Once you’ve got your photos and any other content up, all that’s left to do is play around with the design and personalize it to fit your unique style and point of view.
+Once it looks perfect, you can publish your online portfolio and start applying to the colleges and universities on your list.

 Professionally designed templates to show your work in the best light.

 The purpose of a well designed template should be to put the focus on your work without being too over-designed and distracting, while also being easy to navigate and fast.
 Having a range of professional templates to choose from will make it easy to find something that reflects your brand.

 Intuitive, easy to use design tools to save you time and effort with no coding knowledge whatsoever.

 Being able to easily and intuitively adjust design elements means you’ll be able to create a website that’s unlike anyone else’s without the need to hire a designer.

 Total customization to suit your unique needs.